Task Scheduler

 Leader Gating

 Restrict the task to the leader worker with a Leader Election, so only one worker executes it.
-Setting leader also enables distributed locking, with max_lock_seconds defaulting to seconds * 5:
+Setting leader also enables distributed locking.
+Without a lock, one is configured with lease_duration of seconds * 5 and min_hold_duration of seconds:

 from grelmicro.task import Tasks